Skip to main content

 "rules": [

-{ "effect": "allow", "action": "llm.generate", "resource": "model/*" },
+{ "effect": "allow", "action": "llm:generate", "resource": "model/*" },

-{ "effect": "deny", "action": "llm.generate", "resource": "model/gpt-4-turbo*" }
+{ "effect": "deny", "action": "llm:generate", "resource": "model/gpt-4*" }

 ]